amaury1093/login-with-metamask/README.md

 ## Tests

 Since this project is a demo, I haven't written any tests for it.
-Only code linting is performed, via prettier, which you can run using `yarn lint`.
+Only code linting is performed, via eslint and prettier, which you can run using `yarn lint`.

 ## Credits